lhvk/venue-finder/README.md

 ## Usage

 Upon launching the app, you'll be presented with a search interface.
-Enter your desired location and date range.
+Enter your desired location or venue name.
 Click the "Search" button to find venues and events in that area.
 Explore the search results and discover exciting places and events.